Classic African Hunting

 • Contact Us

 Zimbabwe is a landlocked country in southern Africa.
-Most of the country is elevated on the central plateau stretching from the southwest to the northwest at altitudes between 1200 and 1600m.
-The countries east is mountainous with Mt.
-Inyangani as the highest point at 2,592 m.
-About 20% of the country consist of the low veld under 900m.
-Victoria Falls, one of the worlds biggest and most spectacular waterfalls, are located in the countries northwest and is along the Zambezi river.
+Most of the country is elevated on the central plateau stretching from the south west to the north west at altitudes of between 1 200 m and 1 600 m .
+The countries east is mountainous with Mt Inyangani as the highest point at 2 592 m.

-In Zimbabwe much stalking and hunting is done on foot but given the vastness of the hunting areas, it is often necessary to travel by vehicle to get to the hunting spots or until fresh tracks are located.
-The hunting areas are not very rugged and the actual hunting is not physically rigorous although Elephant hunting can require much walking.
-In Zimbabwe we conduct our hunting in the remote Matetsi and Kazuma area in the west of the country.
+In Zimbabwe much walking , stalking and hunting is done on foot but given the vastness of the areas we hunt , it is often necessary to travel by vehicle to get to the hunting spots or until fresh tracks are located.
+The hunting areas are not too rugged and while often a fair amount of walking is required for Elephant hunting, generally the hunting is not physically rigorous.

-There is no defined hunting season in Zimbabwe however, due to the summer rains between December and March , most hunting is conducted between the months of April and October, with June, July and August being the most popular months for hunting .
+There is no defined hunting season in Zimbabwe however, due to the summer rains falling between November and April, most hunting is conducted between the months of May and October with June and July being the most popular months for hunting.

 Baboon - Chacma